 - This is the most popular entity type because besides limiting the liability of shareholders, it also provides greater control of ownership.

 - Though the compliance cost is higher when compared to sole proprietorship, the tax liability is immensely lowered by the competitive corporate tax rates in Singapore.
-Companies that have a taxable profit of S$300,000 or less are effectively charged a rate of just 8.5%.
-Profits above S$300,000 are subjected to a rate of 17% only.
+Companies that have a taxable profit are charged 4.25% on the first S$10,000, and a further 8.5% on the next S$190,000.
+Profits above S$200,000 are subjected to a rate of 17% only.

 - It is relatively easy to raise capital by issuing shares to new shareholders or by issuing additional shares to existing shareholders.
 This facilitates growth and expansion of the business.
 It also improves the access to financial assistance from banks and other financial institutions.